Category Archives: home school math

 Educational app designs need a rethink.

-Not only am I a product manager and UX designer in the software industry, I’m a parent of an elementary school aged child.
+I am a product manager and UX designer in the software industry, and I’m also a parent of an elementary school aged child.
 Learning applications are a big part of our educational experience, and I find I am constantly frustrated by them.
 While they often have great promise and claims, and they use modern graphics and game engines, they rarely use the technology to help facilitate learning.
 In fact, they often put fantastic game engines around worksheets.
 They have spectacular characters, a wonderful environment and storyline, then for the actual math or literacy, they just display a virtual worksheet to complete.
 Even worse, if the user gets a question wrong, instead of showing them how to fix the problem and learn from it using the technology, they just lose points, need to find the correct answer somehow, and at worst, are unable to progress.
 The fun part of the app is often the parts around the actual learning, rather than making the learning part the fun part and main focus.
 No matter how cool and amazing the application is, if you are just wrapping that around the same old printed worksheets students have used for decades, you a really aren’t making good use of the technology.

 Educational apps that don’t use game engines or a game format still tend to use game mechanics in their design to help students understand progress, facts they have mastered, concepts and activities they have tried, etc. When you know what to look for, you see the mechanics in virtually every educational app, but no matter how cool, new, flashy or exciting, they tend to devolve into learning as worksheets.